How to Care for Elderly Couples

 Since older couples usually want to stay together and the majority express a wish to remain in their own home, private care is often the most suitable way to support them.

-Private live-in care providers will match the live-in carer with the care recipients so that they get on well together.
+A live-in care company , such as Elder, will match the live-in carer with the care recipients so that they get on well together.
 In addition to helping with your loved one’s needs by providing 24/7 assistance, a live-in carer can also support the couple by helping with domestic tasks such as laundry, cooking and shopping.

-The carer will need their own room in your parents’ house as well as an internet connection and a TV for their leisure time.
+The carer will need their own room in your house or your loved-ones house, as well as an internet connection and a TV for their leisure time.
 Although they will be available to help your mother and father with all their care needs and other tasks 24/7, it will probably be appropriate for them to give the couple some privacy, while being on call to help if necessary.

 If your parent requires dementia care, it will be much less unsettling for them to remain in their own home, rather than having to go into a care or nursing home.
 The carer will also be there to support the other member of the couple, which is important since looking after someone who is living with dementia can be very stressful.

-The peace of mind that comes from knowing your elderly parents have someone to provide help whenever it is needed is immense.
-Having a carer available to support your parents through the night also gives support to both members of the couple, and they will be able to specify what the daily tasks are.
+The peace of mind that comes from knowing you or your loved ones have someone to provide help whenever it is needed is immense.
+Having a carer available to support you or a family member throughout the night also gives support to both members of the couple, and they will be able to specify what the daily tasks are.

 From a financial point of view, live-in care can make better sense than paying for two places in a care home or nursing home.
 Because the carer will be able to help with so many aspects of daily life, there will be savings on other expenditure, such as home help or Meals on Wheels.

-The care that your parents receive will be documented and a care plan drawn up so that all their needs are met.
-The care agency will consult both with the couple and with you to work out a plan of care that provides the best possible quality of life for your parents.
+The care that is received will be documented, and a care plan drawn up so that all their needs are met.
+The care agency will consult both with the couple and with you to work out a plan of care that provides the best possible quality of life.

 0333 920 3648